Les Houches lecture notes on moduli spaces of Riemann surfaces

 where $\rk(\mc{V})$ denotes the complex rank of $\mc{V}$, that is, the complex dimension of the fibres.
-The $0$-th Chern class is always the unit in cohomology: $c_0(\mc{V}) = \bm{1}$.
+The zeroth Chern class is always the unit in cohomology: $\cc_0(\mc{V}) = \bm{1}$.
 Chern classes are topological invariants associated with complex vector bundles and offer a simple test to determine whether two vector bundles are not isomorphic: if the Chern classes of a pair of vector bundles differ, then the vector bundles are distinct (the converse, however, is not necessarily true).
-Geometrically, they provide information about the number of linearly independent sections a vector bundle has and can be expressed as polynomials in the coefficients of the curvature form of a Hermitian connection $\nabla$ on $\mc{V}$ (the cohomology class does not depend on the choice of connection):
+Geometrically, they provide information about the number of linearly independent sections a vector bundle has and may be expressed as coefficients of the characteristic polynomial of the curvature form of any Hermitian connection $\nabla$ on $\mc{V}$ (the cohomology class does not depend on the choice of connection):

 The first example of such a holomorphic vector bundle is the so-called \emph{$i$-th cotangent line bundle}: for each $i \in \set{1,\dots,n}$, set